How to Choose a Sewing Machine for Beginners (Complete 2026 Guide)

 But here’s the good news:

-Let’s break everything down step by step.
+Let’s break it down step by step.

 1. What fabrics will you sew?